brucou/xstate-interpreter/README.md

 simply ignore unaccepted events.
 In any case, the xstate machine cannot reuse the reserved initial event.

-### Tips and gotchas
+### Tips, gotchas and limitations
+- activities and delays are not currently interpreted
-- `xstate` has automatically configured actions (logs, assign, etc).
+- `xstate` has automatically configured actions (logs, assign, invoke, etc).
 If you use them you will have to define a matching action factory.
 Our interpreter comes without any predefined action factory.
 - you can specify xstate actions as strings or functions or objects.
 I recommend to pick up your poison instead of juggling with 3 different types.
 (Named) Functions are the best option in my